openmethane/setup-wrf/README.md

 # WRF coordination scripts

-This repository contains the code used to generate the scripts needed to run WRF according to a set of configuration.
+This repository contains the code used to generate the scripts needed to run the [Weather Research & Forecasting Model (WRF)](https://www.mmm.ucar.edu/models/wrf) according to a set of configuration.